codymarcel/wordcomplete/README.md

 # wordcomplete
 ## Summary
+This is the solution to the wordcomplete problem.
+This implementation uses a PatriciaTrie data struct to efficiently store dictionary word keys to Integer values that represent the number of times a given word has been hit.
+This hit count is then used to rank the results in the getCompletsions() search method in the API.

+The full English language dictionary provided is about 16MB in size, however we are only storing the word->hitCount rather than the entire dictionary.
+I didn't calculate actual size of the Trie, however, these numbers can be used as a upper bound on space since the Trie will be a subset of this.
+Additionally, the PatriciaTrie compresses the data structure to have a minimal memory footprint.
+This should easily fit memory on any commodity hardware.

+The entire implementation is driven from the unit tests.
+There is not main function to run.
+The tests are located here:
+>/Users/cody/Documents/job/cribl/wordcomplete/src/test/java/com/cribl/app/engine/WordLookupEnginerTest.java
+>/Users/cody/Documents/job/cribl/wordcomplete/src/test/java/com/cribl/data/DataLoaderTest.java

+Most of the tests use a simple DB created using addWord() to prove correctness of the algorith.

+## Building
+From the command line you can simply run `mvn test` and all the tests will run.
+There isn't a lot of useful outout there though.

 ## Requirements
 >1.
 Select a data structure that provides word-level auto-completions, given a specific prefix.
 The prefix “pi” should, for example, result in a list of words like “pizza”, “pie”, “pineapple,” and so on.
 The total number of returned words can be limited to N=20.